mapprotocol/atlas/docs/Makalu PoC-1/README.md

 sort: 4
 ---

-# Atlas V0.2
+# Makalu PoC-1

-Atlas v0.2 continues to use the POW consensus algorithm and basic block structure, and uses light client verification to verify on-chain transactions on the opposite chain.
+Makalu PoC-1（Atlas v0.2） continues to use the POW consensus algorithm and basic block structure, and uses light client verification to verify on-chain transactions on the opposite chain.
 In order to achieve the purpose of cross-chain transaction data (assets).

-Atlas v0.2 currently supports the realization of Ethereum Ropsten testnet chain assets (USDT) cross-chain to Atlas chain assets in a completely decentralized manner.
-The atlas v0.2 architecture is mainly composed of three parts, Including on-chain contracts, relayers and main chain networks.
+Makalu PoC-1 currently supports the realization of Ethereum Ropsten testnet chain assets (USDT) cross-chain to Atlas chain assets in a completely decentralized manner.
+The Makalu PoC-1 architecture is mainly composed of three parts, Including on-chain contracts, relayers and main chain networks.
 Currently, only one-way data verification function to Atlas is supported.

 The on-chain contract is used to define the cross-chain entry of messages between the main chain networks and the burn and mint processes of assets.